Forest of Dean: Rise and fall of industrialisation

 In 1945 half of the male working population worked in the coal industry but after the Second World War increased pumping costs and other factors made the coalfield less economic.
 The last commercial iron mine closed in 1946 followed in 1965 by the closure of the last large colliery, Northern United.
 There are still small private mines in operation, worked by freeminers and Hopewell Colliery is open to the public.

+In 1954 there was a government plan to store radioactive waste in disused mines.
+These plans were abandoned following local opposition.

 With the decline of the mines, the area has undergone a period of significant change, ameliorated to some extent by a shift to high technology, with companies establishing themselves in the area, attracted by grants and a willing workforce.

 Visitor destination

 Many mines have now been reclaimed by the forest and the area is characterised by picturesque scenery punctuated by remnants of the industrial age and small towns.
 There remains a number of industrial areas but the focus has been to capitalise on the scenery and to create jobs from tourist attractions and the leisure sector.
 Significant numbers of residents work outside the area, commuting to Gloucester, Cheltenham, Bristol, Newport and Cardiff.